Piyavi Wijewardene: National food safety

+Fostering entrepreneurship and enhancing educational outcomes

+In late 2024, he led a movement focused on empowering women entrepreneurs and raising awareness about the significant impact of women’s entrepreneurship on the development of the Sri Lankan economy.
+Additionally, he was deeply involved in a welfare project dedicated to educating school children, aiming to enhance their practical literacy.
+This initiative sought to equip students with essential skills to achieve better outcomes, particularly in managing stress effectively.

+System change

-A colleague and collaborator of H. D. Karunaratne, the pair researched jointly for several years as influential proponents of Sri Lankan Free Trade Agreements and Custom Unions.
-Piyavi has written several contentious articles on both Natural science and Social science related topics.
+A colleague and collaborator of the vice chancellor of University of Colombo H. D. Karunaratne, the pair researched jointly for several years as influential proponents of Sri Lankan Free Trade Agreements and Custom Unions.
+Piyavi has written several contentious articles on both natural science and social science-related topics.
 His reveals on several government budgets been criticized by officials saying that he has created unnecessary fear on certain foreign trade agreements.
 His press reviews on Easter Sunday attacks in Sri Lanka was criticized stating that he was being pessimistic towards certain economic predictions.
 A BBC interview of him about the cancellation of cabinet meeting received many other disagreements pointing out that the relevance that he has made in between the relationship of cabinet meeting cancellation and country's economy is irrelevant.
 Several parties have claimed a strong national bias in his socio-economic opinions and stated that the materials released by many news reports "never seems able to state anything damaging to the interests of the Protectionists".
 He stated press that he is neither rebellious nor acquiescent, but believe that consistent focus on priorities could lead to economical development of the nation.

+Early retirement and continued contributions

+Piyavi retired from his professional career in his early forties, choosing to step away from the conventional workforce earlier than most.
+Rather than settling into a quiet retirement, he redirected his time and energy toward community development, education, and social research.
+Embracing his role as an educationist and social scientist, Piyavi became an active voice in both local and international media, where his thought-provoking perspectives on social issues gained widespread recognition.
+His ability to approach topics from unconventional angles and articulate complex ideas with clarity earned him a dedicated following.

+Late blooming in sports and wellness

+In addition to his academic and social contributions, Piyavi maintained a strong personal interest in sports.
+Regular participation in athletic activities not only supported his physical well-being but also played a key role in sustaining mental clarity and a sense of routine during his post-career life.
+This balance between intellectual engagement and physical activity helped him adapt smoothly to retirement and stay actively involved in both personal and professional spheres.
+His commitment to lifelong learning and holistic well-being continues to inspire others seeking purpose beyond their primary careers.